chanzuckerberg/miniwdl/README.md

 This will also install the [Lark parsing library](https://github.com/lark-parser/lark) automatically.

+For development, check out this repository and try ``make docker`` to run miniwdl's test suite and [pyre](https://pyre-check.org/) type-checker, in a suitably configured docker container.
+The [Dockerfile](https://github.com/chanzuckerberg/miniwdl/blob/master/Dockerfile) illustrates how to configure another environment.

 ## `miniwdl check`

 Once installed, ``miniwdl check /path/to/workflow.wdl`` loads the workflow and shows a brief outline with any lint warnings.
 Add ``--path /path/to/tasks/`` to specify a directory to search for imports (can be specified more than once).
 Abbreviated example with a checkout of [HumanCellAtlas/skylab](https://github.com/HumanCellAtlas/skylab):